Covid Symptoms in Kids, Everything We Should Know

 Prevention

 It takes around 5-14 days for symptoms to appear once a kid is exposed to the COVID-19 virus.
-The best ways to reduce your child’s chance of developing severe COVID-19 are frequent preventive measures.
-This implies that if your child is old enough to get any of the COVID-19 vaccinations, it is advised that they get immunised with the suggested schedule and obtain booster shots as needed.
+The best ways to reduce your child’s chance of developing severe COVID-19 are through frequent preventive measures.
+This implies that if your child is old enough to get any of the COVID-19 vaccinations, it is advised that they get immunized with the suggested schedule and obtain booster shots as needed.

-It’s crucial to remember that COVID-19 vaccinations guard against serious infections that could cause hospitalisation, severe sickness, or even death.
+It’s crucial to remember that COVID-19 vaccinations guard against serious infections that could cause hospitalization, severe sickness, or even death.
 They do not, however, always guard against getting the virus itself.
 Apart from implementing the initial preventive strategy of isolating your child in case of illness to prevent the spread of the virus within the family, additional preventive measures might diminish the chance of a child coming into contact with it.
 The measures are:

 - Wearing masks and maintaining a distance of 2m.